Meetings and Teleconferences

 To continue participating after your first meeting as a guest, you have two main options:

-• Normally you would join the national body (NB) for the country where you live.
-This makes you a full WG 21 member, including to vote in plenary approval polls.
+- Normally you would join the national body (NB) for the country where you live.
 If you are interested in joining your national body but aren't sure whom to contact to get started, send email to the active national body chairs here.
+Also, anyone (including individuals) can participate in the U.S. national body, INCITS, and many of our participants do so; for details see the INCITS membership page.

-• You can participate as a "long-term guest" via the Standard C++ Foundation's program that makes it possible for anyone to participate as a Foundation alternate representative at no cost.
-This lets you participate the same way as a guest, including to participate fully in subgroups but not vote in plenary approval polls.
+- You can participate as a "long-term guest" via the Standard C++ Foundation or the Boost Foundation, each of which generously offers a program that makes it possible to participate as their alternate representative, in return for your meeting conditions and understanding that your behavior reflects on them and can affect their willingness to continue volunteering to be your sponsor.
 If you have already attended a meeting as a guest and are interested in becoming a Foundation alternate to participate at additional meetings, send email here.

 Full-week meetings, in-person/hybrid

-At our three-times-a-year meetings, typical attendance ranges from 100 to 240 people.
-One meeting a year is traditionally held outside the continental United States -- often in Europe, but periodically in Canada or Hawaii, or occasionally in the Caribbean, Japan, or Australia.
+At our three-times-a-year meetings, typical attendance is around 200 people, typically with two-thirds in-person and one-third on-line.
+One meeting a year is traditionally held outside the continental United States -- often in Europe, but periodically in Canada, Hawaii, Japan, or elsewhere.

 These are six-day meetings (Mon-Sat), and begin and end with everyone in the same room for a plenary session: On Monday morning, we meet together to organize work for the week, and at the end of the week we meet to consider change recommendations ready to be brought before the whole committee for approval polls.
 The rest of the time is spent in smaller subgroups where most of the technical discussions occur.

-• Agenda and chair: Our tradition has been that the WG21 convener has the U.S. committee chair publish the combined agenda and administratively chair the face-to-face meeting.
+- Agenda and chair: Our tradition has been that the WG21 convener has the WG21 vice-convenor publish the combined agenda and administratively chair the face-to-face meeting.
 (The convener does not have to be the meeting chair.)

-• Consensus on changes: For every proposed change brought forward to full committee at the end of the week, it is the responsibility of the WG21 convener to determine whether there is consensus to adopt the change.
-First, to determine whether there is general agreement, the convener normally takes a poll of the individual national body-appointed experts in the room, not including observers who are not experts officially representing a national body; unanimity is not required.
-Then he also checks whether any national bodies have strong objections that need further attention before the change is adopted; again unanimity is not required, but we try to avoid proceeding with a change if there are sustained objections from several nations.
+- Consensus on changes: For every proposed change brought forward to full committee at the end of the week, it is the responsibility of the WG21 convener to determine whether there is consensus to adopt the change.
+First, to determine whether there is general agreement, the convener normally takes a poll of the individual national body-appointed experts in the room, not including guests; unanimity is not required.
+There there is a weaker majority in favor, the convener may also ask additional questions such as whether any national bodies have strong objections that need further attention before the change is adopted; again unanimity is not required, but we try to avoid proceeding with a change if there are sustained objections from a significant minority of nations.

 WG21 also holds administrative teleconferences to organize work before each face-to-face meeting, usually on the Friday that is 10 days before the start of the face-to-face meeting.